Hi, dear reader!

 Those are the very best books, right?

 I separated them into rough categories and added bits of description.
-Links lead to Amazon US and are mostly affiliate (this means no extra cost to you but might help me put more of these posts together in the future).
+Most of the links lead to Amazon US and are affiliate (this means no extra cost to you but might help me put more of these posts together in the future - see more info in my legal pages).
 There are books for most tastes here - and a category for younger readers as well!

 There are also some "obvious" choices on this list - because you might want to re-read those classics with your kids or just for yourselves.